-We are currently accepting applications for Fall 2022 admission.
+We are no longer accepting applications for Fall 2022 admission.
 Applications for Fall 2023 admission will open on October 1st.

 • To officially apply visit Cal State Apply.

 • You must hold a bachelor’s degree from an accredited 4-year college or university.
-Click here for a list of foreign universities.
+List of Foreign Universities.

 • You must have either majored or minored in economics or taken 18 units of core economics courses.